blakeblackshear/frigate-hass-addons/frigate_fa/README.md

 NVR with realtime local object detection for IP cameras.

 You must create a config file as `frigate.yml` in the root of your Home Assistant configuration directory.

+This version of the add-on requests full device access, in order to turn off protection mode for those devices which don't work with protection mode enabled.

 [Documentation](https://docs.frigate.video)